Cook Leadership Academy

 Welcome to the Cook Leadership Academy!
 The Hauenstein Center’s Peter C. Cook Leadership Academy is a leader development program for 60+ undergraduate and graduate students during the academic year.
 The program is co-curricular and cross-disciplinary — this year representing 52 different areas of study — and it provides numerous opportunities for student fellows to develop leadership excellence.

-Cook Leadership Academy Fellows — our students — are put through a rigorous curriculum of training, assessment, and practice designed to instill leadership excellence.
-Fellows are admitted to the Cook Leadership Academy for one or more years.
+Cook Leadership Academy Fellow candidates — our students — are put through a rigorous curriculum of training, assessment, and practice designed to instill leadership excellence.
+Candidates are admitted to the Cook Leadership Academy for one or more years.
 Each applicant must meet the criteria of high academic achievement, active involvement in the campus community, dedication to the public good, a passion to lead, and a commitment to personal growth.

-Through observation, mentoring, and practice, the fellows learn the behaviors and attitudes of ethical, effective leaders through more than 70 contact hours per fellow per year.
+Through observation, mentoring, and practice, the candidates learn the behaviors and attitudes of ethical, effective leaders through more than 70 contact hours per fellow per year.

-Our fellows gain access to a myriad of opportunities to advance their leadership skills.
+Our fellow candidates gain access to a myriad of opportunities to advance their leadership skills.
 They…

 - Explore leadership with a cohort of more than 60 diverse, highly motivated student fellows during the academic year.